Prosecutor: FedEx shooter didn't have 'red flag' hearing | Law-Order

 Prosecutor: FedEx shooter didn't have 'red flag' hearing

-A former FedEx employee who fatally shot eight people at a FedEx facility in Indianapolis never appeared before a judge for a hearing under Indiana's “red flag” law after his mother called police last year to say her son might commit “suicide by cop,'' a prosecutor said Monday.
+A former FedEx employee who shot and killed eight people at a FedEx facility in Indianapolis never appeared before a judge for a hearing under Indiana's “red flag” law, even after his mother called police last year to say her son might commit “suicide by cop,'' a prosecutor said Monday.

 Indianapolis police said Saturday that Hole, 19, legally bought what they described as assault rifles he used in Thursday's attack.
 The police did not reveal where he bought them, citing the ongoing investigation.